-The National Cyber Security Centre (NCSC) has issued a warning about an ongoing threat from spear-phishing attacks carried out by cyber actors working on behalf of the Iranian government.
+The National Cyber Security Centre (NCSC) has warned about an ongoing threat from spear-phishing attacks carried out by cyber actors working on behalf of the Iranian government.
 In a joint advisory with its U.S. partners, the NCSC shared technical details about how cyber-attackers affiliated with Iran’s Islamic Revolutionary Guard Corps (IRGC) are using social engineering techniques to gain access to victims’ personal and business accounts online.
 The malicious activity targets individuals with links to Iranian and Middle Eastern affairs, including current and former senior government officials, senior think tank personnel, journalists, activists, and lobbyists.

 Paul Chichester, NCSC Director of Operations, stated, “The spear-phishing attacks undertaken by actors working on behalf of the Iranian government pose a persistent threat to individuals with a connection to Iranian and Middle Eastern affairs.”

-The advisory warns that threat actors have been observed impersonating contacts over email and messaging platforms, building rapport with targets, and then soliciting them to share user credentials via a false email account login page.
+The advisory warns that threat actors have been observed impersonating contacts over email and messaging platforms, building rapport with targets, and soliciting them to share user credentials via a false email account login page.
 This information is then used to access victims’ accounts, view and delete messages, and set up email forwarding rules.
 The actors tailor their social engineering techniques to include areas of interest or relevance to their targets, such as impersonating family members or well-known journalists, discussing foreign policy topics, and sending invitations to conferences.

 Spear-phishing tactics by Iranian hackers